- Scala Driver

 By default, queries in MongoDB return all fields in matching documents.
 To specify the fields to return in the matching documents, you can specify a projection document.

-which specifies that the matching documents return only the name
+Consider the following find operation which includes a projection Document which specifies that the matching documents return only the name field, stars field, and the categories field.

 // Note: this code calls methods from a custom implicit helper referenced in the Quick Start Primer